Team Project Suggestions

 adult, a person with a disability, a family member of a person with a

-disability, or a health care professional must be available locally to work
+disability, or a health care professional must be available locally (within 25

-with the student project team to further illustrate the problem, offer advice
+miles) to work with the student project team to further illustrate the problem,

 Risk: Project prototypes

-must not pose a risk of harm to the user or student team.
-The device must also
+must not pose any risk of harm to the user or student team.
+The device must

-be minimally invasive and must not provide physical therapy or cause changes in
+also be minimally invasive and must not provide physical therapy or cause

-physical anatomy (without the consent of the instructor and presence of a
+changes in physical anatomy (without the consent of the instructor and presence

 Damage or Modification: